fabianfassnacht/treespeciesclassification/README.md

 ![](Tut_hyp_12.png)

 As we can see, we could increase the classification accuracy by almost 10% with this additional feature selection step.
-This is quitea lot!
+This is quite a lot!
 As last step, we can now also produce the corresponding classification map by running:

 	# set output directory to save classification map
 	setwd("D:/1_tree_species_Karlsruhe/2_data/results")